How we can support you

 You may find it beneficial to have a mentor for your academic career; our mentoring programme can help you find one, or ask at your institution.

-Our Early Career Network enables you to connect with others at a similar stage in their career and also gives you opportunities to contact those slightly further ahead.
+We offer bespoke Early Career Networking opportunities enabling you to connect with others at a similar stage in their career and also gives you opportunities to contact those slightly further ahead.

-The Joliot Curie Conference is aimed at helping post-doctoral researchers in academia who aspire to establish an independent career in research.
-The 2018 webinar programme is available to listen to and covers:
+The Joliot-Curie Programme is aimed at helping PhD students and postdoctoral researchers in academia who aspire to establish an independent career in research.
+Previous webinars are able on our YouTube channel:

 - Multilple Pathways to Success.
 Professor David Smith FRSC (University of York) and Dr Asel Sartbaeva MRSC (University of Bath) talk about the different routes into academic careers and the challenges of maintaining an academic career.